 Financial statement presentation follows the provisions included in Financial Accounting Standards Board Accounting Standards Codification for "Not-For-Profit Entities", which constitutes generally accepted accounting principles in the United States of America ("GAAP") for non-profit entities such as SCOPE.
-GAAP requires SCOPE to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
-At September 30, 2017 and 2016, SCOPE had no temporarily restricted or permanently restricted net assets.
+Presently effective GAAP requires SCOPE to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
+At September 30, 2018 and 2017, SCOPE had no temporarily restricted or permanently restricted net assets.